 Cayo Costa State Park

 One of the most underdeveloped islands in the state of Florida, Cayo Costa State Park looks much like it did 500 years ago!
 Explore pine forests, oak-palm hammocks, mangrove swamps, and nine-miles of beautiful beaches.
 Bird enthusiasts will find a wide variety of creatures to watch.
 Pack a tent or reserve a primitive cabin for a weekend away in this natural Florida paradise.
+Accessible by kayak, private boat, or ferry only.

-Get more information about Fort Myers, Sanibel and Captiva, Florida beaches
+Get more information about Fort Myers, Sanibel and Captiva, Florida beaches.